BigBangInfinity/Encode_SolidityBootcamp_Homework/Final_Project/readme.md

 Notes:
 *  make sure that 0x231815987D25f5b6CE42F0352e27BCC1e61d39db (server wallet) has enough ETH and top it up
-*  NestJS API on Render might take a minute to turn after long time of inactivity
+*  NestJS API on Render might take one or few minutes to turn after long time of inactivity

 ## Update to Frontend (V2):